LamaWaffle/100-Days-of-Code-2024/Notes/Notes.md

 inventory[0][1]                     # Specifies the indexed item within a nested list.
 This will print T. inventory.index("twin bed")         # output for this function will be 0 (list.index(element, start, end)

-len(inventory)                      # Outputs the length of the list. inventory[0:3]                      # This is a slice, ['start':'no more than x'] inventory.count("twin bed")         # This is counting how many 'twin bed' strings there are. inventory.pop(4)                    # Pop can specify which index and store the value in a variable. inventory.insert(10, "2")  # Adding string into index 11th position. inventory.append('New state')       # add one item to the END of the list. inventory[2].append('bed')          # Append within a nested list. inventory.extend(["New", "new2"])   # adds multiple items to the current list.
+inventory[0:3]                      # This is a slice, ['start':'no more than x'] inventory.count("twin bed")         # This is counting how many 'twin bed' strings there are. inventory.pop(4)                    # Pop can specify which index and store the value in a variable. inventory.insert(10, "2")           # Adding string into index 11th position. inventory.append('New state')       # add one item to the END of the list. inventory[2].append('bed')          # Append within a nested list. inventory.extend(["New", "new2"])   # adds multiple items to the current list.

 inventory.sort()                    # Sort keeps the original list intact, sorts the list. sorted(inventory)                   # This is similar, but can create a new variable for the sorted list.